-Man whose child-sex sentence caused uproar reaches deal
+Man whose child sex abuse case led to fury reaches new plea

 MONTPELIER, Vt.
-(AP) - A Vermont man whose initial 60-day sentence for a conviction of having sex with a child prompted a nationwide outcry has reached a plea deal in a possession of child pornography case.
+(AP) - A Vermont man whose initial 60-day sentence for sexually abusing a child prompted a nationwide outcry has reached a plea deal in a possession of child pornography case.

-Court documents say Mark Hulett, of Ferrisburgh, was charged after a search of his home in May.
-The plea agreement was filed Tuesday; details weren’t public.
+Court documents say Mark Hulett, of Ferrisburgh, was charged in May.
+The plea agreement was filed Tuesday.

-In the previous case, Hulett pleaded guilty to charges he had sexual contact with a girl over four years beginning when she was 6.
+In the previous case, Hulett pleaded guilty to charges he had sexual contact with a girl beginning when she was 6.
+Documents say the abuse included oral-genital contact and genital touching.
 He was sentenced in 2006 to 60 days.

 Hulett wasn’t eligible for sex-offender treatment in prison.
 Judge Edward Cashman said the best way to ensure public safety was to get him out of prison so he could receive treatment.

-After the state’s rules were changed so Hulett could receive treatment in prison, Cashman re-sentenced him.
+After rules were changed so Hulett could receive treatment in prison, Cashman resentenced him to at least three years.

 Sign up for Daily Newsletters